Submissions due june 1st!

 mentees announced Friday june 8th, Mentorships start Monday june 18th!

 Open call for the last official round of TAN Storyboard Mentorships!

 As a quick reminder:

-2) you should have a pretty strong feeling that storyboarding is for you, not just curious to see if you like it because this will be an intensive program in which I cram years of knowledge into 12 weeks
+3) you should have a pretty strong feeling that storyboarding is for you (not just curious to see if you like it), because this will be an intensive program in which we cram a decade of knowledge into 12 weeks

 Listed below is a sample of what you can expect during the 12 weeks.
 A few of the topics we will cover include: